Programs & Exhibitions

-- The Lewis Walpole Library Lecture -- details about the lecture presented by a leading scholar and held in New Haven, includes links to past lectures.
+- Lectures -- details about Library-sponsored lectures including the Lewis Walpole Lecture, presented by a leading scholar and held in New Haven, as well as links to past lectures.

-- Conferences, Seminars, & Symposia-- listing of upcoming and past events the Library has hosted or sponsored.
+- Conferences, & Symposia-- listing of upcoming and past events the Library has hosted or sponsored.

 - Exhibitions -- the current and upcoming exhibitions drawn from the permanent collections and on view at the Library, changing twice yearly.